cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Evaluation
-> * Provide a correct and comprehensive evaluation, analyzing the effectiveness of both your methods, and your feature representations.
-Methods include e.g. ablation tests to identify important features, hyperparameter sensitivity, and training data curves.
-This should be done for each learning framework and representation choice, together with a valid and effective comparison between the chosen approaches.
-> * Which features were most important and why?
-> * What important tradeoffs can you identify?
-> * How sensitive are your results to choice of parameters, features, or other varying solution elements?

-*Mean square error on the baseline models’ predictions will be used as benchmarks for evaluation.
-We will also consider using a custom loss function on predicted spatial x, y, z positions.
-To visualize the model's effectiveness, we can plot propagated satellite positions using the SGP4, our baseline models, the DNN model against the true dataset (other TLEs) together in 3D.
-Visualizing the errors for the models based on individual feature variances will also show where the strengths and weaknesses of the models lie.*

----
-The model evaluations took place on two different sets of training data that were assembled differently based on the raw training data.
-In one approach, we'll call the `N` models, each TLE input was paired with a random TLE output for the same satellite.
-This resulted in two TLEs (an input and an output) that would have a random time difference between them spanning days, weeks, or even years apart.
-In another approach, we'll call the `T` models, each TLE input for a satellite was paired with its sisters resulting in a larger training set but then reduced by limiting their time difference to 14 days.
-See [Appendix B. Machine Learning Pipeline](#b-machine-learning-pipeline) for more details.
+Since the random model and neighbor model scope varied quite considerably, their results were not directly comparable.
+Despite this, some comparions could be made that show the random model was better at predicting values further from the reference epoch while the neighbor model was better at predicting values closer to the reference epoch.
+This is no surprise since the former was not restricted to a 14-day window like the latter.

-The `N` models, while showing signs that convergence, converged much less quickly than the `T` models.
+The random pairing models, while showing signs that convergence, converged much less quickly than the neighbor pairing models.
 During this time, it was established that the training loss necessary to compete with the SGP4 propagation model needed to be on an order of `1e-8` or smaller.
-The `N` and `T` models were changed so that separate models would be trained for each output feature.
-The `N` models did show some major improvement but not at the level of the `T` models.
-For more details, please see Appendix [E. Model Evaluation of Loss for N Models](#e-model-evaluation-of-loss-for-n-models).
+Both model types were changed so that separate models would be trained for each output feature.
+The random pairing model resulted in significant gains on reducing the loss but not at the level of the `T` models.
+For more details on the evaluation of the random pairing model's loss, see [Appendix E. Random Model Loss Evaluation](#e-random-model-loss-evaluation).

+Because certain outputs were not expected to change very much, for example the `INCLINATION` and `ECCENTRICITY`, a dummy output was created by using the reference TLE features as the output features.
+Comparing the MSE of the dummy to the models shows that the dummy is still performing better than both the random and neighbor pairing model.
+[Appendix J. Mean-Square Error by Epoch Difference](#j-mean-square-error-by-epoch-difference) shows more detail on this dummy comparison for both model types.

+To further compare the two model types, each model created predicted TLE values for each reference TLE and target epoch from their test set.
+The predicted values were then propagated to their target epoch using the SGP4 algorithm to get their `x`, `y`, `z` coordinates, thus creating *predicted satellite positions*.
+These predicted coordinates were compared to the propagated result of using the reference TLE and target epoch in the SGP4 algorithm--the standard method for propagating to a target epoch when a TLE for the target epoch is unknown, thus creating *propagated satellite positions*.
+The *ground truth satellite positions* were determined by propagating the ground truth TLE data to their epoch (i.e. target TLE and epoch).
+The results show for both model types that the SGP4 algorithm is superior at achieving accurate predictions when the reference and target epoch difference is within 14 days.
+At around +/- 250 days, the random pairing model starts to out perform the SGP4.
+However, the error is still too great to be considered useful.
+This and neighbor pair differences can be seen in more detail in [Appendix K. Satellite Position Difference Comparison](#k-satellite-position-difference-comparison).

 ## Failure Analysis
 > * Select three examples where prediction failed, and analyse why.
 You should be able to find at least three different types of failure.
-Talk here about copying X values
+Talk here about copying X valuesdd

 [Back to Top](#table-of-contents)